SohumB/promisebus/README.md

 - Returns an object of the form `{ name: { dependencies, task } }`

 `PromiseBus#run()` Run the bus's tasks
-- `args`, Arguments to pass to the tasks
+- `...args`, Arguments to pass to the tasks
 - Returns a Promise for an object of the form `{ name: return value }`

 `PromiseBus#runTask()` Run a specific task (and its dependencies).
 Does not run disconnected tasks.
 - `name`, The task to run
+- `...args`, Arguments to pass to the tasks

+`PromiseBus#runTasks()` Plural form of the above.
+- `names`, Array with names of tasks to run
-- `args`, Arguments to pass to the tasks
+- `...args`, Arguments to pass to the tasks